CQCL/guppy-docs/sphinx/migration_guide.md

 sim_result = guppy_func.emulator(n_qubits=3).with_seed(2).run()
 ```

-The solution to handling operations which are not directly supported in Guppy is to decompose these unsupported operations into gates from [quantum](api/generated/guppylang.std.quantum.rst) and [qsystem](api/generated/guppylang.std.qsystem.rst) before loading the circuit.
-This can be readily done with the `AutoRebase` pass from pytket.
+The solution to handling operations which are not directly supported is to decompose
+these unsupported operations into gates from the supported extensions before loading the circuit.
+This can
+be readily done with the `AutoRebase` pass from pytket.

 ```{code-cell} ipython3
 from pytket.passes import AutoRebase, DecomposeBoxes